dheerajvs/art-gallery/src/pages/items/daisy-duck.md

 templateKey: item
 title: Daisy Duck
 medium: Mixed media on plastic pots
-description: Daisy Duck uniquely crafted duck to will glam up your home
+description: >-
+  This Daisy Duck adorned with a pearl necklace is loved by children and adults alike.
+Place flowers in the pot to liven up the garden or the living room.
 width: '18'
 height: '24'
 sold: true